 It was too much.
 The images, the screams and the uncontrollable fear he felt from them, as clear as if they were his own emotions were all too much for him to handle.
 Aizawa couldn't take it anymore.
 Couldn't even look away, for the visions played all around him.
 Each more painful than the last.
 Too distracted by the pain in his own heart to notice that the world around him began to crack at his feet.

 As if to further inflict pain, the misty images began to piece together; creating a clearer picture.
 The cold glowing eyes of a nomu accompanied by a shadowy figure looks down at his terrified students who continue to fight for their lives.
 Kirishima's normally bright smile, now a pained grimace as he lies broken and bleeding heavily at a villain's feet.
 Said villain preparing to aim a blow at his now vulnerable form.
-Before making contact, the image shifts to Bakugou furiously blowing through the chaos, only to be taken by surprise by a sudden explosion.
-The aggravated yell he lets out as he's swallowed up by flames soon shifts into a pained scream that is cut off short.
+Before making contact, the image shifts to Bakugou furiously blowing through the chaos to get to his friend.
+Only to be taken by surprise by a sudden explosion.
+The aggravated yell Bakugou lets out as he's swallowed up by flames soon shifts into a pained scream that is cut off short.
 The resulting inferno begins to bleed into the rest of the dreams until only the death screams of the rest of his class can be heard.

 The eraser hero wasn't exactly sure when he had fallen to his knees.
 But there he was, crouched on the ground as his world burned around him.
 His dark tired eyes just staring blankly at the blaze in front of him.
 Not daring to look at the ground in case he saw the burning corpse of one of his students.